Pula or Rovinj? Where to Stay in Istria

 Where to Stay in Rovinj

-Bed & Breakfast Villa Squero — Though not located in the Old Town proper, this small hotel is within five minutes walking distance of the most beautiful areas in Rovinj.
-The rooms are large and comfortable and it also includes breakfast in the room rate.
-Click here to see their latest prices
+Rooms Barbieri – Though not located in the Old Town proper, this small hotel is within five minutes’ walking distance of the most beautiful areas in Rovinj.
+There are double and family rooms available, a terrace, free parking and a lovely garden.

 Private Rental — There are also a number of options in Rovinj for private rentals such as this beautiful sea view apartment in the Old Town.
 Click here to see the best private rentals in Rovinj!